 On 23 October, the 47th Pennsylvania returned to Hilton Head, where it served as the funeral Honor Guard for General Ormsby McKnight Mitchel, the commander of the U.S. Army’s 10th Corps and Department of the South who had succumbed to yellow fever on 30 October.
 The Mountains of Mitchel, a part of Mars’ South Pole discovered by Mitchel in 1846 as a University of Cincinnati astronomer, and Mitchelville, the first Freedmen’s town created after the Civil War, were later named for him.
 Men from the 47th Pennsylvania were given the high honor of firing the salute over his grave.

 The 47th Pennsylvania Volunteers spent the whole of 1863 guarding and fortifying federal installations in Florida as part of the 10th Corps, Department of the South.
 Companies A, B, C, E, G, and I continued to guard Fort Taylor in Key West while Companies D, F, H, and K garrisoned Fort Jefferson in Florida’s Dry Tortugas.
-Men from the 47th were also sent out on skirmishes and marched north to Fort Myers, which had been abandoned in 1858 after the third U.S. war with the Seminole Indians.
+The climate was particularly harsh, and the duty assignment was not an easy one.

-The climate in all three locations was harsh, particularly so at Fort Jefferson.
 Several members of the regiment suffered sunstroke so severe that they were hospitalized before being discharged on Surgeons’ Certificates and sent home.
-Other illnesses were also constant companions and foes with men suffering from and succumbing to yellow fever, typhoid and other tropical diseases for which their immune systems were ill equipped, as well as to dysentery and similar ailments contracted while living in close, often unsanitary quarters.
+Other illnesses were also constant foes with men suffering from and succumbing to typhoid and other tropical diseases for which their immune systems were ill equipped, as well as to dysentery and similar ailments contracted while living in close, often unsanitary quarters.